IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 **Main Flow**:

-1. The mobile app performs a patient-dependent subscription specific for a subset of documents that includes the booking reservation documents. ([ITI-110] Resource Subscription with the following criteria:
+1. The mobile app performs a patient-dependent subscription specific for a subset of documents that includes the booking reservation documents. ([ITI-110] Resource Subscription).
-"/DocumentReference?subject=98765&type=ePrescription")
 2. The DSUB interface translates the mobile subscription to a Document Metadata Subscribe [ITI-52] for the booking reservation that will be produced for the patient.
 3. After some time a document for the booking reservation is produced and the metadata are stored in the Central Infrastructure. ([ITI-42] Register Document Set-b).
 4. The Central Infrastructure generates a message to inform the document metadata broker about the publication event. ([ITI-54] Document Metadata Publish)